Plants, Varieties, Cultivars,Terroirs.

-What is the Tea Plant, its Cultivars, and its Terroirs?
+What is the Tea Plant, its Cultivars, Terroirs?

 In this series of articles, we are going to cover the wonderful world of tea.
 We will concentrate on Japanese tea because that is what Chado Tea House specializes in.